lazycurl/lazycurl/README.md

 * file_cookie.php - *save persistent cookie to local file*

 ## Notes
-Additional notes are embedded the PHP class.
+Additional notes are embedded in the PHP class.
 It is strongly recommended you read them carefully to fully understand its capabilities and limitations.

 ## License
 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).